bgachara/bgachara.github.io/posts/databases.md

         - Repeatable Reads: Same as above but no index locks.
         - Read Committed: Same as abov, but S locks are released immediately.
         - Read Uncommitted: Same as above but allows dirty reads(no S locks).

-`ref paper: Critique of SQL Isolation Levels`
+- `ref paper: Critique of SQL Isolation Levels`

 ## Multi-Version Concurrency Control

-`ref paper: An Empirical evaluation of In-Memory MVCC, The Hekaton Memory-Optimized OLTP Engine`
+-`ref paper: An Empirical evaluation of In-Memory MVCC, The Hekaton Memory-Optimized OLTP Engine`

 - DBMS maintains multiple physical versions of a single logical object in the database.
   - When a txn writes to an object, the DBMS creates a new verison of that object.